 dir.
 Tyler Savage.

-There’s a scene around the half-way mark of Blinders where a murder is committed.
-It’s a typical street, a killer’s inside the house, and when he strikes his victim screams.
-Cut to outside, and a passerby walks her dog, distracted by her phone.
+There’s a scene around the half-way mark of Stalker – which screened at FrightFest 2020 under the name Blinders – where a murder is committed.
+It’s a typical street, a killer’s inside the house and when he strikes, his victim screams.
+Cut to outside, and a passer-by walks her dog, distracted by her phone.

 So if everyone’s online but everyone’s lying, the question about what is real is unclear.
 Taxi-driver Roger (Michael Lee Joplin) might be an Uber villain, but his repeated refrain that he hates dishonesty stings.
-In an age of fake news, Twitter dog piles and endless social performance doesn’t everyone yearn for something genuine?
-Or are we also too blinded to see clearly.
+In an age of fake news, Twitter dog-piling and endless social performance doesn’t everyone yearn for something genuine?
+Or are we also too blinded to see clearly?